microscopic-image-analysis/bayes-mef/README.md

 ```
 ## Publication results

 Ptychography data used for the publication results can be found at [Zenodo](https://doi.org/10.5281/zenodo.10809893).
 It also includes the code which is in this repository.
-Therefore, to run python scripts under [scripts/](scripts) directory.
-Please follow the below steps
+Therefore, to replicate the publication results, please follow the below steps:
 1. Download and unzip the dataset and the code from [Zenodo](https://doi.org/10.5281/zenodo.10809893).
 2. Create a virtual environment and install the dependencies as